graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 `GROUP BY` clauses serve the same purpose in gSQL++ as they do in SQL++: to organize records into groupings defined by a grouping element. gSQL++ also inherits the same grouping semantics from SQL: after a `GROUP BY`, the only fields that can referred to are fields from the grouping fields, or aggregate functions on the group itself (`GROUP AS` offers more flexibility here, as we'll see later).
-Refer to the AsterixDB documention on grouping [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#Grouping) for more details.
+Refer to the AsterixDB documentation on grouping [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#Grouping) for more details.

 * * *